-Applying for a PhD Program
+Applying for a PhD Degree Abroad

 Studying for a PhD Program

 - Prior to candidacy, you must pass certain courses and qualifying examinations that usually consist of both written and oral components (IELTS/TOEFL).
-For United States, most universities require a GRE score in your application and would like to review it along with your application, so take the GRE seriously!
+For the United States, most universities require a GRE score in your application and would like to review it along with your application, so take the GRE seriously!

 - The written component is usually in the form of a series of cumulative exams, in which your breadth of knowledge of your field is extensively tested